alex-mous/3D-Printer/README.md

 See BOM.csv for a list of the parts that need to be purchased.
 The total cost is around $700.
 However, your actual cost may vary depending on shipping, tax, etc. Note: the two rolls of PLA filament quoted are an estimate of how much plastic was used.
 You may find that you need more filament.
 Also, while you may be able to find cheaper alternatives to some of these parts, please be careful when economizing on very important parts such as the hotend.
 Some parts may need modification to work properly.

 <h3> Tools </h3>
-A list of the tooling used is in Tooling.pdf.
+A list of the tooling required is in Tooling.pdf.
 Please tell me if you find you need more tools so I can add those tools to the list.

 <h3> 3D Printed Parts </h3>
 The STL files for the 3D printed parts are in the STL files folder.
 See Printed Parts.pdf for the amount of each part that needs to be printed.
 Note: some designs may need small modifications after printing such as enlarging holes.
 Some of these modifications are listed in the Printed Part.pdf file.
 Please notify me of any modifications made to the parts so that I can update the design files.